Fareed Armaly maps out four cardinal points for experiencing a collection of antiquities unearthed in Lebanon

 As a rather marginalized institution in terms of contemporary culture in Lebanon, the National Museum began in 1919 with a small cache of artifacts that had been collected by Raymond Weill, a French officer based in Lebanon, and shown in an exhibition hall on Georges Picot Street.
 Four years later, a committee headed by Beshara al-Khoury was formed and tasked with raising construction funds for a proper museum.
 Based on designs by architects Antoine Nahas and Pierre Leprince Ringuet, the museum was built between 1930 and 1937 and inaugurated in 1942.
 Its mandate was to house all antiquities found in Lebanese soil, and it was linked from the start to Lebanon’s DGA, the directorate general of antiquities.

-For three decades, the museum built up its collection, from tools dating back to the Lower and Upper Paleolithic periods through the Bronze and Iron Ages, the Hellenistic, Roman, Byzantine and Mamluk periods through to the 19th century.
+For three decades, the museum built up its collection, from tools dating back to the Lower and Upper Paleolithic periods through the Bronze and Iron Ages, the Hellenistic, Roman, Byzantine and Mamluk periods through to the nineteenth century.
 But due to the outbreak of Lebanon’s Civil War in 1975, and the museum’s location smack on top of Beirut’s Green Line, the building was sandbagged and closed.
 It was further shot at, shelled, looted, flooded, occupied by various militias and covered with graffiti.
 Parts of the collection were encased in concrete or ferreted away to the basement.

 Restoration of both the building and the collection began in 1995.
-In 1997, the museum reopened—briefly and partially - under the auspices of then-President Elias Hrawi.
+In 1997, the museum reopened—briefly and partially—under the auspices of then-President Elias Hrawi.
 Two years later it reopened again—with the ground and upper floors restored—under the auspices of then- and current-President Emile Lahoud.
 Much of the collection is still closeted on the lower floor—the basement galleries have yet to be rehabilitated—so one can expect a third, possibly final, reopening at some point in the future, though under the auspices of which president remains anyone’s guess.

 Armaly has been thinking about archaeological relics and the discourse of museums a great deal lately.
-In late April, the exhibition Gaza: At the Crossroads of Civilizations began its six-month run at the Musee d’Art et d’Histoire in Geneva.
+In late April, the exhibition Gaza: At the Crossroads of Civilizations began its six-month run at the Musée d’art et d’histoire in Geneva.
 Palestinian President Mahmoud Abbas, slightly less beleaguered at the time and still in command of the Gaza Strip, attended the opening reception.
 Curated by Marc-André Haldimann, the show includes more than 500 artifacts covering more than 5,000 years of history, from the Egyptians, Mesopotamians, Greeks, Romans, Persians, Arabs and more.

 The artifacts were all culled from the Palestinian Authority’s Department of Antiquities, which has been conducting archaeological excavations with international partners since 1994, and the collection of Jawdat Khoudary, a Gazan building contractor who has been amassing antiquities found on area construction sites since the early 1990s.
-Though the 30 kilometers that constitute the Gaza Strip are more commonly associated with poverty, strife and a population squeezed into an open-air prison than with a long, rich and diverse history, the exhibition is meant to be a precursor.
-If all goes well, a 20,000-square-meter Palestinian National Museum of Archaeology will be created, with help from the United Nations Educational, Scientific and Cultural Organization and at a cost of $30 million, on a major, 18-hectare excavation site at Blakhiah, north of Gaza City, by 2016.
+Though the thirty kilometers that constitute the Gaza Strip are more commonly associated with poverty, strife and a population squeezed into an open-air prison than with a long, rich and diverse history, the exhibition is meant to be a precursor.
+If all goes well, a 20,000-square-meter Palestinian National Museum of Archaeology will be created, with help from the United Nations Educational, Scientific and Cultural Organization and at a cost of $30 million, on a major, eighteen-hectare excavation site at Blakhiah, north of Gaza City, by 2016.

 The exhibition begins with a sixth-century amphora from Gaza that was discovered, curiously enough, beneath the Geneva Cathedral in 1980, attesting to ancient trade routes that once linked the two locations.